Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- Bugfix: Wrong order of delay initialization in EC driver
+- Bugfixings: Fixed wrong order of delay initialization and delay values for some drivers
+- Added hardware driver for EZO PRS

 ### 2.2.1 (2023-08-04)
 - Added support for EC Electrical conductivity sensors